-Job Opportunities for Medical and Clinical Laboratory Technicians
+Is There Going to be Demand for Medical and Clinical Laboratory Technicians?

-In 2016, there was an estimated number of 164,200 jobs in the United States for Medical and Clinical Laboratory Technician.
+In the United States, there were 164,200 jobs for Medical and Clinical Laboratory Technician in 2016.
 New jobs are being produced at a rate of 14% which is above the national average.
 The Bureau of Labor Statistics predicts 23,000 new jobs for Medical and Clinical Laboratory Technician by 2026.
-The BLS estimates 12,900 yearly job openings in this field.
+There will be an estimated 12,900 positions for Medical & Clinical Laboratory Technician per year.

 The states with the most job growth for Medical & Clinical Laboratory Technician are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Connecticut, or Mississippi.
 These states have the worst job growth for this type of profession.

-What Tools & Technology do Medical and Clinical Laboratory Technicians Use?
+Tools & Technologies Used by Medical and Clinical Laboratory Technicians

 - Microsoft Excel